rillig/pkglint/codewalk.md

 known variable names (like PREFIX, TOOLS_CREATE.*, the MASTER_SITEs).

-The path to the pkgsrc root directory is determined from the first command line argument, therefore the arguments had to be processed in the code above.
+The path to the pkgsrc root directory is determined from the first command line argument, therefore the arguments had to be processed before loading the pkgsrc infrastructure.

 In this example run, the first and only argument is `DESCR`.
 From there, the pkgsrc root is usually reachable via `../../`,